personalcomputer/supermake/README.md

 ### Notes/Troubleshooting
 Supermake is written for python version 3.x, but should work in python 2 as well.

-If Supermake fails to recognize some libraries you are using (there unfortunately is no error message on this until the compilation stage), you can manually add them to the 'libraries' datastructure as defined on lines 73-101 of supermake.py.
+If Supermake fails to recognize some libraries you are using (there unfortunately is no error message on this until the compilation stage), you can manually add them to the 'libraries' datastructure (definition starts on line 71 of supermake.py).
 Supermake can't support every single library out there, but I try to support the ones I use most myself, at least.
 Send me your github pull request with the additional library support and I'll gladly accept it.

-A known bug with supermake is that it cannot preproccess potentially disabled blocks of code from `#ifdefs` or `#ifs`.
+A known bug with Supermake is that it cannot preproccess potentially disabled blocks of code from `#ifdefs` or `#ifs`.
 This may lead to unwanted library inclusions if you use different libraries in your project depending upon preproccessor `#ifdefs` or `#ifs`.

-Another known issue is that supermake will not acknowledge source files (.cpp and .c) not in the current directory.
+Another known issue is that Supermake will not acknowledge source files (.cpp and .c) not in the current directory.
 Changing this would require an overhaul of the fundamental design (requiring manually specifying files, etc).

-Lastly, it is worth noting that supermake automatically includes librarys from /usr/local/lib, and sets LD_LIBRARY_PATH accordingly when --run is specified.
+Lastly, it is worth noting that Supermake automatically includes librarys from /usr/local/lib, and sets LD_LIBRARY_PATH accordingly when `--run` is specified.

 ### Legal
 Supermake is free software: you can redistribute it and/or modify